Child Care Centers

 If lead results are 5 ppb or above (4.5 ppb and above):

-If any of your results are equal to or greater than 5 parts per billion (ppb), then you need to take steps to address lead at those sampling locations.
+Our technical assistance team will reach out to you if any of your results are equal to or greater than 5 parts per billion (ppb).
+They will cover the next steps with you.
 First you need to immediately stop using the water at that sampling location for drinking or cooking.
+You can continue to wash hands and dishes.
 DO NOT boil your water to remove lead.
 Boiling water does not remove lead from water.
+Please do not begin fixing this location until you receive next steps from our technical assistance team.
+If you have questions, please call us at 719-733-7468.

 See Step 5 for more information.